 According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s most often linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 Why should you be constantly aware of CO2?

-The short answer is that CO2 awareness is a matter of life and death.
-CO2 is tops when ranking leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and chronic fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Columbia homeowner.
+Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
+CO2 is tops when ranking leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and chronic fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Acute poisoning takes place from intaking large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

-- Buy a CO2 detector for each room of your home.
-You can phone Midland Air Service Experts Heating & Air Conditioning to purchase one today.
+- If you don’t have a CO2 detector in your home, get one right away.
+You can phone Midland Air Service Experts to purchase one today.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.